paolij/GSEMOR-Metagenomics-Tutorial/README.md

     cd /blue/general_workshop
     ```

-    Navigate to your folder in the workshop directory using the command *cd*.
-If you haven't made one yet, please take the opportunity to do so now using the command *mkdir <your_name>*.
+    Navigate to your folder in the workshop directory using the command cd.
+If you haven't made one yet, please take the opportunity to do so now using the command mkdir <your_name>*

    ```bash
    cd <your_folder>